 • Loyola University of Los Angeles (B.A., 1966)

 Patrick J. Duffy, III is nationally known in the highly specialized field of heavy engineering construction law.
-A senior partner in Monteleone & McCrory, he has focused on civil business litigation for more than 30 years, representing prime contractors, subcontractors, design professionals and owners in disputes arising from major projects such as highways, subway systems, bridges, wastewater facilities and industrial plants in California, throughout the U.S. and internationally.
+A senior partner in Monteleone & McCrory for more than 30 years prior to becoming Of Counsel in January 2018, he has focused on civil business litigation, representing prime contractors, subcontractors, design professionals and owners in disputes arising from major projects such as highways, subway systems, bridges, wastewater facilities and industrial plants in California, throughout the U.S. and internationally.

 Mr. Duffy also represents contractors and developers in construction defect and other litigation in the residential real estate sector.
 In addition, he has represented clients in a variety of business-related disputes before both state and federal courts in almost every county in California.
 Experienced in jury trials, he also practices at the appellate level and is admitted to practice before the United States Court of Federal Claims.
 In addition, he has argued before international tribunals on behalf of governments and business owners.

 Mr. Duffy has substantial experience in preparing and organizing the voluminous records commonly involved in complex litigation.
 He also is adept at presenting highly technical scientific information in a way that makes it understandable to a jury.

 - Obtaining a jury verdict resulting in a judgment in excess of $40 million against a large charter city.
 The judgment included a return of all liquidated damages and an award of 100% of the contractor’s claimed project delay damages.
 The jury also specifically found that the city’s actions were unreasonable under Public Contract Code section 7107 leading to an award of penalty interest at 2% per month on the withholding totaling over $15 million;